Evaluate Threads

 Answer: No — the thread evaluation will produce no results because neither input nor output has been set on the trace.
 Without these, Confident AI has no conversation turns to evaluate.

-set input and output on the trace — these are what become conversation
+output on the trace — these are what become conversation turns — and call

-turns — and call the evaluate thread function separately.
+the evaluate thread function separately.